kaustavha/luvit-docs/doc/api/process.markdown

     process.kill(process.pid, 'SIGHUP');

-Note: When SIGUSR1 is received by Node.js it starts the debugger, see [Signal Events](#process_signal_events).
+Note: When SIGUSR1 is received by luvit it starts the debugger, see [Signal Events](#process_signal_events).

 ## process.pid